phuse-org/PODR/README.md

 # Description

-One challenge when using Open Data is that the raw data distributed by sources comes in multiple formats (CSV, Excel, XML) and sometimes a single dataset has used different file layouts over the years.
+One challenge when using Open Data is that the raw data distributed by academic and government sources comes in multiple formats (CSV, Excel, XML).
+And sometimes a single dataset has used different file layouts over the years.

 A second challenge with using Open Data is the need for users to integrate all those disparate datasets from multiple sources into an easy-to-search system.